What Your DWI Defense Must Include

 - You work with solvents.

-If your lawyer does not request a License Revocation Hearing within 15 days of your arrest to fight to keep your license, they are doing you a grave disservice.
+If your lawyer does not request a Administrative License Revocation Hearing (ALR) within 15 days of your arrest to fight to keep your license, they are doing you a grave disservice.

 Your attorney must have a sound knowledge of the breath test rules and know how to conduct an investigation to discover whether or not the rules were followed.

-Texas has very specific rules and regulations concerning the breath tests given to people suspected of Driving Under the Influence.
+Texas has very specific rules and regulations concerning the breath tests given to people suspected of DWI.
 It is absolutely critical for your defense to know if the rules were followed.
 Knowing opens the possibility of attacking the results on the grounds that the technical rules weren’t obeyed.

 Through conversations with other attorneys, I’ve discovered that far too many lawyers don’t read the statute and regulations covering breath testing.